conjoiners/conjoiners-python/README.md

 not possible in Python to dynamically add setters/getters to objects, only to classes.

-Also, in order to avoid synchronisation and concurrent reads / writes of object's field values, an internal 0MQ socket pair is used to queue writes.
-Reads are done from the queue before the internally stored value is being asked.
-This way, writes can frequently happen, but a read will still independently return the value seen when the read was done.
-Data changes from other conjoiners are received through subscribing to their publications, receive itself is being done in an almost non-blocking manner - through gevent's greenlets, with a configurable, ideally very short "recv_timeout".
+Data changes from other conjoiners are received through subscription, receive itself is being done in an almost non-blocking manner - through gevent's greenlets, with a configurable, ideally very short "recv_timeout".
+The price for this unfortunately is that you have to use gevent.
+The minimal thing to do is to gevent.sleep(N) or gevent.sleep(0) before you want to read the values from the implant.
+The implant itself does gevent.sleep(0) after every received or unreceived message.

 I didn't implement yet the part emptying the queue based on time, though I have internal time in the message payload.
 Some more research